vectara/search-hackernews/README.md

 # Vectara sample code for a Semantic Search UI

-This app provides working sample code for implementing a Semantic Search UI that's powered by [Vectara](https://vectara.com/).
-It was generated using the [Create-UI code-generator](https://github.com/vectara/create-ui).
+This app provides Semantic Search for hackernews, powered by [Vectara](https://vectara.com/).
+It was generated using the [Create-UI code-generator](https://github.com/vectara/create-ui), and updated to the requirements of good search for Hacker News.

-The Semantic Search UI is characterized by:

-- A search box for entering a natural-language query.
-This can take the form of a question or just search terms.
-- A list of search results.

-A user will typically scan the list for relevant results and dig deeper into any results that look interesting.
-They'll try variations on the same basic query to make sure they find as many potentially useful results as possible.

 ## Dependencies